ricch/richardchin-ca/content/_index.md

     content: |-
         As a Marketing Web Developer, I help bridge the communication gaps between Development, Marketing and Design.
 Collaborating with multiple departments, I develop elegant, performant experiences to communicate with prospects, nurture relationships, reinforce brand image and drive revenue.

-        Currently, as a member of the digital marketing and operations team at [Kira Systems](https://kirasystems.com) (winner of the [2021 RGD Award for Best In-House Brand Design](https://www.rgd.ca/2021/11/10/rebrand.php)), I strive to make our online presence accessible and intuitive.
+        Currently, as a member of the digital marketing and operations team at <a href="https://kirasystems.com" target="_blank" rel="noopener">Kira Systems</a> (winner of the <a href="https://www.rgd.ca/2021/11/10/rebrand.php" target="_blank" rel="noopener">2021 RGD Award for Best In-House Brand Design</a>), I strive to make our online presence accessible and intuitive.
 Over the years, I've helped spearhead the transformation and enablement of Kira's digital marketing arm for high growth and adoption of machine learning in the legal tech industry.

-        Lately, I've had a keen interest in the [JAMStack](https://jamstack.org/) methodology, while being an advocate of utilizing reusable components for quick scaling of projects.
+        Lately, I've had a keen interest in the <a href="https://jamstack.org/" target="_blank" rel="noopener">JAMStack</a> methodology, while being an advocate of utilizing reusable components for quick scaling of projects.
 skills:
     title: Over ten years working in various B2B companies, ranging from large, publicly-traded companies to bootstrapped startups.
     content: |-